-Krista Cabrera is partner and a litigation attorney at Foley & Lardner LLP where she focuses her practice on employment litigation, counseling and training.
-As part of her litigation practice, Ms. Cabrera represents employers in discrimination, trade secret, wrongful termination, harassment, class action wage and hour matters, and other types of employment-related matters.
+Krista Cabrera is partner and a litigation attorney at Foley & Lardner LLP where she focuses her practice on employment litigation, counseling, and training.
+As part of her litigation practice, she represents employers in discrimination, trade secret, wrongful termination, harassment, class action wage and hour matters, and other types of employment-related matters.
 She is a member of the firm’s Labor & Employment Practice.

-Ms. Cabrera's counseling practice focuses on drafting agreements, litigation avoidance and the review and preparation of various employment related policies and procedures.
-She also trains managers and HR professionals regarding harassment, discrimination and retaliation avoidance.
+Krista also provides counseling services, focused on drafting agreements, litigation avoidance, and the review and preparation of various employment related policies and procedures.
+She also trains managers and human resources (HR) professionals regarding harassment, discrimination and retaliation avoidance.

 - Co-author, "Whatever the Court Decides It Won’t End the Debate Over Class Action vs. Individual Arbitration," Talent Management and HR (November 21, 2018)

 - Quoted, "Working Out Your Final Notice – Ask #HR Bartender," HR Bartender (August 23, 2015)

 - Author of regular column, "Legal Consult," EMS Insider (2013-2016)